 First semester in a year-long general chemistry sequence.
 Study of the fundamental principles of chemistry.
 Topics include atomic structure, bonding, the periodic table, stoichiometry, chemical reactions, enthalpy and nomenclature.
 Laboratory component is both qualitative and quantitative in scope.
 Critical thinking, writing, measurement, identification, and analysis skills are emphasized.
 The course meets requirements of science majors as well as pre-dental, pre-medical, preveterinary and pre-engineering majors.
-(C-ID CHEM 110, CHEM 120S course one of two)
+(C-ID CHEM 110, C-ID CHEM 120S course one of two)

-Prerequisite: MATH 095 or MATH 095C or eligibility for MATH 102 as determined through the Crafton Hills College assessment process.
-Offered: (Fa,Sp).
-Applicable: UC, CSU, Associate Degree Applicable.
+Prerequisite: MATH 095 or eligibility for MATH 102 as determined through the Crafton Hills College assessment process.

+Also Offered as: CHEM 150H.